Getting teams to collaborate successfully

 Encourage constructive feedback

-One awesome benefit to teams collaborating is peer-to-peer feedback.
+One tremendous benefit of collaborating with teams is peer-to-peer feedback.
 Rather than receiving correction or criticism from a boss, collaborative teams get to hear and share knowledge with people they are more likely to trust.
-Sorry managers, it’s the truth—people who have similar tasks and responsibilities are able to share information less formally.

-However, managers can streamline the feedback process by asking team members what they learned or thought.
+However, managers can streamline feedback by asking team members what they learned or thought.
 Ask them to express both what they liked and what could use more development.
 Just jotting things down can help employees find a stronger connection to the work they do on a daily basis.

 Giving and receiving feedback is also a great way to open one’s mind and exercise imagination.
 Along with learning more about the job, feedback probes deeper into how each person can maximize their contribution to team goals.